xobs/jig-20/doc/IPC.md

  * FINISH [result] [scenario] - Sent after all tests have been run or skipped, or if the test has aborted.
 Result is an HTTP error code, with "200" indicating success.
  * LOG [log-item] - Relays logging data via the Interface connection.
 See Logger - TSV for the log-item format.
  * PING [id] - Sent occasionally to make sure the program is still alive.
 Must echo [id] back.
- * EXIT - Shuts down the server.
+ * SHUTDOWN [reason] - Shuts down the server for the given reason.

 Verbs that may be sent by the CFTI client: